ChrisHAdams/application-healthcheck/README.md

 # application-healthcheck
 ## A System Healthcheck Application
-An application that monitors health/availability of websites, web-services and servers.
+An stand-alone application that monitors health/availability of websites, web-services and servers.

 I built this app to help monitor a system that comprises of several APIs, databases, web applications etc. to provide instant feedback when one or more components go down or are performing below expectations.